spiwokv/Fourier-Transform-Understanding-by-R/2D_DFT/README.md

 ```
 ![Fig3](fig3.png)

-In the 1D example we used a 1D car drawn on 20 points and we have shown that we can detrermine it
+In the 1D example we used a 1D car drawn on 20 points and we have shown that we can determine it
 by amplitudes 20 sines and 20 cosine waves (or 20 cosine waves with corresponding phases).
 In 2D
 example we will make a 2D image of car drawn on 20x20 point canvas:
 ```R